tc39/notes/es7/2016-03/march-29.md

 WH: What useful processors don't have lock-free 1 or 2-byte atomics?

-LH: Maybe older ARM chips?
+LHN: Maybe older ARM chips?